High-dimensional limit theorems for SGD: Effective dynamics and critical scaling: Proofs of technical lemmas for Gaussian mixtures

 \subsection{Acknowledgements}

+The authors thank the anonymous referees for their useful comments and suggestions.
 The authors thank F.\ Krzakala, L.\ Zdeborova, and B.\ Loureiro for interesting conversations and suggestions, especially suggesting we investigate the role of overparametrization in the XOR GMM.
-The authors thank the anonymous referees of the extended abstract for their helpful suggestions.
+The authors thank M.\ Sellke for pointing out the relationship to the lottery ticket hypothesis.
 The authors also thank M.\ Glasgow for a careful reading and helpful suggestions.
-R.G.\ thanks the Miller Institute for Basic Research in Science for its support.
-A.J.\ acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
-Cette recherche a \'et\'e financ\'ee par le Conseil de recherches en sciences naturelles et en g\'enie du Canada (CRSNG), [RGPIN-2020-04597, DGECR-2020-00199].
+R.G.\ acknowledges the support of NSF DMS-2246780 and the Miller Institute for Basic Research in Science.
+A.J.\ acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Canada Research Chairs programme.
+Cette recherche a \'et\'e enterprise gr\^ace, en partie, au soutien financier du Conseil de recherches en sciences naturelles et en g\'enie du Canada (CRSNG), [RGPIN-2020-04597, DGECR-2020-00199], et du Programme des chaires de recherche du Canada.